kilfour/QuickFuzzr/APIReference/D_Configuration/Methods/ConfigrPropertyT.md

 ```csharp
  Configr<Thing>.Property(s => s.Id, Fuzzr.Constant(42));
 ```
-- The property specified will be generated using the passed in generator.
+- The property specified will be generated using the passed in fuzzr.
-- An overload exists which allows for passing a value instead of a generator.
+- An overload exists which allows for passing a value instead of a fuzzr.
 ```csharp
  Configr<Thing>.Property(s => s.Id, 666);
 ```